aparkgh/Inkball/README.md

 ## How to run
 * Install **Gradle 8.10.2** 🐘 or higher
-* Place all files in a folder and open the project using any **Gradle-compatible IDE** (e.g., VSC, IntelliJ IDEA, Eclipse).
+* Place all files in a folder and open the project using any **Gradle-compatible IDE** (e.g. VSC, IntelliJ IDEA, Eclipse).
 * Run the project by executing the following command in the terminal:
 ```
 gradle run